Tiramisu-Compiler/tiramisu/README.md

 ## Building Tiramisu from Sources

-This section provides a short description of how to build Tiramisu.
-A more detailed description is provided in [INSTALL](INSTALL.md).
-The installation instructions below have been tested on Linux Ubuntu (14.04 and 18.04) and MacOS (10.12) but should work on other Linux and MacOS versions.
-Some users reported issues with Ubuntu 20.04 (and the default packages installed in Ubunut 20.04).
-For building Tiramisu on MacOS 11 and newer versions, please refer to this [guide](utils/scripts/macOS11_patch/README.md).
+This section provides a description of how to build Tiramisu.
+The installation instructions below have been tested on Linux Ubuntu (18.04) and MacOS (13.0.1) but should work on other Linux and MacOS versions.

 #### Prerequisites
 ###### Required